 Dr. Bachus leaves to cherish her memory, her husband, Rev. Dr. C.L.
 Bachus; her children: Rev. Dr. Reginald E. Bachus (Detra), Chicago, IL; Verneda Bachus, Chicago, IL; Jerome Bachus (Nikki Robinson), Kansas City, KS; Rev. Dr. Selwyn Q. Bachus (Marla), Omaha, NE; and Sonja Bachus, Waldorf, MD.
 She also leaves her twin brother, Wilson Norman (Mildred), Memphis, TN; two sisters-in-law, Rosie Mae Mosby and Lucille Huggins Smith (Al); brother-in-law, Rev. Johnny Clarence Bachus (Johnella); all of Memphis, TN; and brother-in-law, Herman Bachus (Carolyn), Madison, WI.
 Additionally, she leaves ten grandchildren: Clemeita Bachus, Rev. Reginald L. Bachus (Brittany), Regina Bachus, Darrian Flint, DeAris Flint, Bria Robinson, Selwyn Q. Bachus II, Bryan Robinson, Myles Bachus, and Justin Bachus; six great grandchildren, a host of nieces, nephews, family, friends, and her Mount Zion Baptist Church family.

-To send flowers to Dr. Wilma (Norman) Bachus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Wilma (Norman) Bachus, please visit our floral store.